 That kind of trauma, it lasts a lifetime.
 It lasts a lifetime.

 The murders of Chaney, Schwerner, and Goodman created nationwide alarm for the civil rights movement.
 What were the consequences legally?
-Do you see a connection to the recent deaths of George Floyd, Breonna Taylor, and Ahmaud Arbery?
+Do you see a connection to the recent deaths of George Floyd and Breonna Taylor?

 With respect to my friends Mickey Schwerner and Goodman and Chaney, who died on June 22, 1964, there were no consequences until recently, when that case was retried.
 On top of the traumatic impact of the crime itself, there is a realization that these lives don’t matter: That our justice system will move on without remedying these wrongs.
 And so that becomes an additional trauma.